freza/salt/README.txt

   The original NaCl code was released by Daniel J. Bernstein, Tanja Lange, Peter Schwabe and contributors into the public domain.

-  Libsodium, by Frank Denis and contributors, is subject to a MIT-style license.
+  Libsodium, by Frank Denis and contributors, is subject to ISC license.

   Salt, by Jachym Holecek, is subject to a 2-clause BSD license.